GPS Digital Clock

 TFT Touch Screen 320x240.
 This is the type that has a row of pre-printed button icons in an additional strip across the bottom (or down the side, as used in this project).

 GPS receiver with 5v serial output.
 This project uses a SiRF-Star III because it was available.
 It is a 'puck' style on a long lead which enables it to be placed conveniently for a good view of the satellites.
+It is not necessary to have the latest available model, but it should be configurable for message selection, message rate and baud rate).

 Construction